unfoldingWord/uw-content-validation/src/components/repo-checker/README.md

 - As the value for the attribute `text`
 - As the `children` text value between the open and close of the component tag

-If both are provided, only the attribute value is taken for counting.
+If both are provided, only the attribute value is taken for checking.

 ## Examples